Here’s your initial exposure to compelling call-to-action examples right off the bat.

 A website home page can get away with a straightforward CTA button placed above or below the fold — but what about a video?

-Needless to say, a fantastic video and meaningful content that grasps the viewer’s attention till the end is vital in this situation.
+A fantastic video and meaningful content that grasps the viewer’s attention till the end is vital in this situation.

 4. Captivating Font